fl-yu/yulabgenomics/content/authors/#temp/-ruiting/_index.md

 ---
 # Display name
-title: Guangze Xia (夏光泽)
+title: Ruiting Yang (杨瑞亭)

 # Username (this should match the folder name)
 authors:
-  - guangze
+  - ruiting

 # Is this the primary user of the site?
 superuser: false